Vita Gazette

 Bella Ciao is associated with the Resistance and the partisans: the words of the text evoke freedom, the fight against dictatorships and opposition to extremism, and for this reason, Bella Ciao is considered the symbolic song of the Italian Resistance.

 According to the historian Cesare Bermani, it is a popular Italian song associated with the Partisan Resistance of World War II, “it was sung by the Maiella Brigade operating in Abruzzo.
-In June 1944, the song also resounded in Emilia, it arrived late in the North, in the last months before the Liberation” and then reached all over the world.
+In June 1944, the song also resounded in Emilia, it arrived late in the North, in the last months before the Liberation”, and then reached all over the world.
 However, it began to spread only after the Spoleto Festival in 1964.
 In reality, even the National Association of Partisans of Italy (ANPI) itself recognises it only in part because it was scarcely used during the Nazi-Fascist dictatorship and ended up identifying the ideas of the partisans only after the war, about twenty years later.

 The choice to identify Bella Ciao with a partisan song stems from the desire to find a text with universal values of freedom and opposition to dictatorships and war.
 Otherwise, it would have been difficult to unite the various anti-fascist souls who had fought against Nazi fascism, so different from each other in ideals yet connected in the common struggle against the invasion.